 Omitting the use of the so-called "Triple Reed Candle" which was obscuring the full symbolic value of the Paschal Candle.
-NB: This twisted set of candles originally served only a practical purpose―to light tall and immovable Paschal Candles, outmoded by the portable ones now commonly in use.
+NB: This twisted set of candles originally served only a practical purpose―to light a tall and immovable Paschal Candle, outmoded by the portable ones now commonly in use.

 Committing the full rite of blessing to the celebrant (priest or bishop) instead of the deacon.

-Adding prayers to the rite of blessing (see the pics of the OHS pages).
+Adding prayers to the rite of blessing (see below the images of the OHS pages).

 Including an actual blessing by the celebrant.
 This was previously not done, as the Paschal Candle was simply being "hallowed" by the deacon.

 3. Singing the Exsultet uninterrupted before the already blessed Paschal Candle (instead of breaking up this glorious chant with the ritual of blessing the candle)―watch part of the ceremony here (note: the first incensation of the Paschal Candle and Gospels book is missing).